ChiaraCannolee/thermal-pocket-printer-basic/README.md

 This tool is confirmed to work with the Crafts & Co 3128 (DP-L1S).
 It will likely work with other printers from the LuckPrinter family that use the same SDK and `BaseNormalDevice` class; including various DP-/DP-series, LuckP-/LuckP-series, and MiniPocketPrinter models.
 The print width may differ (check with `print.py info`).

 **Other printer classes use different enable/stop commands:**
 For the Fichero D11s and other AiYin-based label printers, see [fichero-printer](https://github.com/0xMH/fichero-printer) by 0xMH, who reverse-engineered the same SDK for a different device class.
-For Dutch information regarding this reverse-engineered project, see [this Reddit post](https://www.reddit.com/r/nederlands/comments/1rcuuay/reverseengineerde_het_bluetoothprotocol_van/)

 ## Background